 Angels Are The Highest Form Of Virtue: Remembering Barbara Harris

-In the nineteen-sixties, Barbara Harris was the fastest rising star New York had ever seen.
+In the nineteen-sixties, actress Barbara Harris was the fastest rising star New York had ever seen.
 An original member of Chicago’s The Second City, Tony Award winner, and Academy Award nominee, Harris was considered one of the great originals in theatre.
-And although the seventies were the peak of her cinematic fame, starring in iconic films such as Robert Altman’s Nashville, Hitchcock’s Family Plot, the original Freaky Friday, she also faded from our view.
+Although the seventies were the peak of her cinematic fame, starring in iconic films such as Robert Altman’s Nashville, Hitchcock’s Family Plot, the original Freaky Friday, she also faded from our view.
 Now hardly anyone remembers who she is.
-Upon discovering Barbara Harris, it soon became unbelievable to me that she could be forgotten.
+Upon discovering Barbara Harris, that became unbelievable to me.
 It inspired a mission and spawned an investigation to find the singular and supernatural talent, and human being that was Barbara Harris.
 I didn’t know what to expect when I arrived in Scottsdale, Arizona, where she lived and soon after died, but what I found was a beautiful miracle.

 Denis de Rue St. Denis